Chapter 2 - Addition of multiplications

 Welcome to base 2 (or binary numbers)!
 This way of writing numbers might seem weird, but it is perfectly legitimate and if we think in terms of spike abaci (see chapter 1), it is like saying that every spike can only have no bead or one bead: a very simple abacus indeed.

-Let's see what happens when we take a number and write in the base 2 notation.
+Let's see what happens when we take a number and rewrite it in base 2 notation.
 For example to write 13 in base 2 we have to ask ourselves: "how can I build 13 using only powers of 2?".
 I can try, starting with the lowest powers of 2 and coming up.
 Remember that my target is 13: 1 = 1 less than 13 → 1 + 2 = 3 less than 13 →

 1 + 2 + 4 = 7 less than 13 →